patrickbwarren/transam-triton/TRIMCC.md

 identified.
 No license terms were given and the code is hereby presumed to be reproducible and modifiable under the equivalent of a modern open source license.
-The changes made to this code are copyright &copy; 2021 Patrick B Warren, and released into the public domain.
+The changes made to this code are copyright &copy; 2021 Patrick B Warren and are released into the public domain.